FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 What are the study requirements?

-To study with us, you need a high school diploma (Abitur, Fachabitur) or an equivalent recognized degree and proof of artistic aptitude for our course of study.
+To study with us, you need a general qualification for university entrance (Abitur, Fachabitur, or an equivalent recognized qualification, e.g. high-school diploma, A-levels) and proof of artistic aptitude for our course of study.
 This is provided in an artistic aptitude test.
 Further information on the formal study requirements, particularly the required certificates and documents, can be found here.

 What are the requirements for taking the artistic aptitude test?